 Ben has advised governments in Australia, North America, Europe, the Middle East and Asia on education strategy and reform.
 Before founding Learning First in 2014, he was director of the Grattan Institute’s School Education Program.
 He also worked with numerous education systems across the world during five years at the OECD, where he conducted international research on education policy and school and teacher effectiveness.

-Katie is working on how high-performing systems have reformed early school education, and on evaluating professional learning programs across systems.
+Katie works on reform strategy for school systems, strengthening teacher professional development and evaluating school improvement.
 She has taught in a disadvantaged rural school in Texas under the Teach For America program, and worked in education policy role in the US at TNTP (formerly The New Teacher Project).

-James works with Learning First and its clients to develop a narrative of school reform, told in strong stories and plain language.
+James works with Learning First and its clients to develop, through reports, policy briefs and blogs, a narrative of school reform told in strong stories and plain language.
 He spent 20 years as a journalist with The Age newspaper in Melbourne, was a speechwriter for former Australian Prime Minister Kevin Rudd, and worked at the Grattan Institute.

 DR ANNA CLARKLeadership Consultant